SoGVRShaderFunction¶

 String

-¶ Specify a substep of the current pipeline step via suffix of the function name.
-E.g. chose the string Light1 in Shading Light to modify the shading substep of Light 1.
+¶ Sets a substep of the current pipeline step via suffix of the function name.

 Needs Active Step¶